perturbo-code/perturbopy/docs/source/postproc/tutorials/phdisp.rst

     import perturbopy.postproc as ppy

+    # Example using the phdisp calculation mode
     si_phdisp = ppy.Phdisp.from_yaml('si_phdisp.yml')

 Accessing the data
 ------------------

-The main results of the results are stored in two objects:
+The main results are stored in two objects:

 * :py:attr:`.Phdisp.qpt` stores the q-points used in the calculation
 * :py:attr:`.Phdisp.phdisp` stores the interpolated phonon energies computed